hbroek/reken/documentation/developer-guide/chapter-7.md

 </main>

 ```
-In this example the existing two `main` pages are updated with the `data-route` attribute.
+In this example, the two `main` pages are updated with the `data-route` attribute.

 The employee entry form has a route that starts with `employee` followed by the `employeeIndex` parameter.
-To indicate that `employeeIndex` is a parameter it is preceded by a hashmark ('#').
+To indicate that `employeeIndex` is a parameter, it is preceded by a hashmark ('#').

-The page showing all the employees has a route with an empty string which makes it the default page.
+The page showing all the employees has a route with an empty string, making it the default page.

 ```html
 <article>